 16. Jail Time Tattoos

 Some inmates, especially the ones who are sentenced for the long haul, literally wear their jail time on their sleeve as a tattoo!
-These prison tattoosare chiefly crafted as numbers in Roman, Latin, Arabic, or English numerals.
+These prison tattoos are chiefly crafted as numbers in Roman, Latin, Arabic, or English numerals and feature cell block designs as a way to represent their imprisonment.

 17. Prison Cobweb Tattoos

-Largely considered to be one of thebest prison tattoos, cobweb tattoos are essentially a representation of lengthy prison sentences.
-Inmates who are deigned to spend a long time in jail get cobwebs tattooed on their elbows or neck.
+Largely considered to be one of the best prison tattoos, cobweb tattoos are essentially a representation of lengthy prison sentences.
+Inmates who are sentenced to a long time in jail get cobwebs tattooed on their elbows or neck.

 18. Five-Point Crown Tattoos